- What is the Marketplace and what impact does it have on me?

 There may be low-or no-cost choices if you qualify for assistance based on earnings, but the Marketplace plans may not offer the same level of benefits you get on the Rice Student Health Insurance Plan.
 In other words, even though the monthly cost for an individual plan could be less, the amount you pay if you need services could be higher due to higher deductibles and higher coinsurance.

-The plan must meet all of the waiver requirements set by Rice Univeristy.
+The plan must meet all of the waiver requirements set by Rice University.

-The plan provides coverage for inpatient and outpatient medical care in Houston, TX.(Coverage for emergency‐only care does not satisfy the requirement).
+- The plan provides coverage for non-emergency inpatient and outpatient medical and mental health care in Houston, TX.(Coverage for emergency‐only care does not satisfy the requirement).